 - Completed in full by students;

-- Monitored and assessed.
+- Monitored and responded to by teachers.

 How often and how much?